 And I got that proof.
 Every year, beginning with the day after Halloween, my eyes would light up with renewed hope in the promise of a better world.

 On that day, King’s Department Store moved the last of the plastic masks and bags of candy to the purgatory of the 50%-off section.
-During the night before, workers set up a row of cheap, imported plastic trees down the center aisle of the store, covering them in Japanese twinkle lights, rotating Santa tree-toppers, and ornaments that blasted an ear-piercing sonic whistle their package described as “a festive bird song.”
+During the night before, workers set up a row of cheap, imported plastic trees down the center aisle of the store, covering them in Japanese twinkle lights, rotating Santa tree-toppers, and ornaments that blasted an ear-piercing sonic whistle their packages described as “a festive bird song.”

 Walking into the store that day was like waking from a bad dream.
 The world had been scrubbed clean of its grim, day-to-day reality in a wave of carols, lights, tinsel and that fiberglass angel hair that’s probably still eating away at the lining of my lungs some 40 years later.